AlexH20/SMLSM/RF_FinBERT/Readme.md

 Published in: TBC

-Description: This folder contains 1 quantlet estimating sentiment measures based on the Random Forest algorithm with inputs from FinBERT for master thesis "Supervised Machine Learning Sentiment Measures"
+Description: This folder contains 1 quantlet estimating sentiment measures based on the Random Forest algorithm with inputs from FinBERT for the master thesis "Supervised Machine Learning Sentiment Measures"

 Keywords: NLP, sentiment analysis, Natural Language Processing, sentiment